liuluddex/liuluddex.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Lu Liu is a doctor of control science and engineering at Huazhong University of Science and Technology.
+xxx is a doctor of control science and engineering at Huazhong University of Science and Technology.
 Her research interests include formal analysis and reinforcement learning.
 {style="text-align: justify;"}